 of grain.

-Pablo Neruda (July 12, 1904 – September 23, 1973) real name NeftalĂ Ricardo Reyes Basoalto was one of the most influential 20th century poet and writer from South American country Chile.
-He was very popular in his country and when he died Dictator Pinochet (yes the same scoundrel who also happened to be personal friend of Thatcher) didn’t allow public funeral but people disobeyed the curfew.
+Pablo Neruda (July 12, 1904 – September 23, 1973) real name NeftalĂ Ricardo Reyes Basoalto was one of the most influential 20th century poet and writer from South American country when he died Dictator Pinochet (yes the same scoundrel who also happened to be personal friend of Thatcher) didn’t allow public funeral but people disobeyed the curfew.
 Few months after Allende was toppled (famously supported by US) when soldiers came to search his house he is famously have said “look around—there's only one thing of danger for you here—poetry”.
 I like that!!.
 To be fair one need add Neruda did slide into regressive form of communism (even praising Stalin at one point, nearly came to blow with Octavio Paz over this).
 A trivia about Neruda: he always wrote in green ink because it was the color of Esperanza (hope).
 His love poems had measure of eroticism, that was considered controversial (this blogger though liked it when I read it more than a decade back).
 Neruda was awarded the Nobel Prize in literature in 1971 (incidentally the year I was born!!).
 Neruda’s favorite poet was Whitman (anyone who reads Whitman will love him), so much so that he used to keep a framed photo of his!!.
 There is a mention by Borges "We did meet forty years ago.
 At that time we were both influenced by Whitman and I said, jokingly in part, 'I don't think anything can be done in Spanish, do you?'
 Neruda agreed, but we decided it was too late for us to write our verse in English!!”